Known by its acronym as ST, it is a genetic disorder caused by an X chromosome’s partial or complete absence.

 - Isochromosome formation of the long arm of the X.

-- Primary amenorrhea is more common with classic Turner syndrome (45, X), while menstruation can begin with other karyotypes, particularly mosaic forms.
+- Primary amenorrhea is more familiar with classic Turner syndrome (45, X), while menstruation can begin with other karyotypes, particularly mosaic forms.
 However, secondary amenorrhea soon sets in due to ovarian failure.

-Genetic studies have already shown that in normal women with two X chromosomes, one X is always randomly inactivated during embryo development.
+Genetic studies have shown that, on average women with two X chromosomes, one X is always randomly inactivated during embryo development.

 This phenomenon is called lyonization or dose compensation, and it is a mechanism to ensure that men and women have the same number of active X-linked genes.